akshatc/WP-Remote-WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+PLEASE NOTE: This branch is still in development.
+DO NOT use it in production.
+Use the master branch if you need to work on the current version of the plugin.

 WP Remote is a free web app that enables you to easily manage all of your WordPress powered sites from one place.

 == Description ==